RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-22.3.3---2023-02-06.md

+### CloudBeaver 22.3.4   2023-02-06

+* "SQL script manager" in Tools menu is renamed to "Display Script".
+* Every enabled user has permissions to log in.
+* Different bugs have been fixed.

 ### CloudBeaver 22.3.3   2023 01 23
 * Download button is added on a Value panel of Blob and JSON data
 * The body of packages in Oracle databases now is displayed